 - Lastovo is known for the production of Lastovo Maraština, a famous white wine in Croatia.

 - Lastovo holds a unique carnival tradition.
-It has a specific ritual that started in the Middle Ages, with very strict rules and procedures, not seen anywhere in the world.
+It has a specific ritual that started in the Middle Ages, with stringent rules and procedures not seen anywhere in the world.
 The Lastovo carnival is protected by the Croatian Ministry of Culture since 2008.

-- Lastovo is home of Croatia’s youngest nature park.
+- Lastovo is home to Croatia’s youngest nature park.

 Croatia is just so beautiful, and it has so many things to see.
 I wish I could write a whole book on things to do and see, but this will just have to do for now.
 I hope you enjoy and plan to visit one of these places this year.
 Happy vacation planning in Croatia!Share